akiwastaken/cupcake/README.md

 * Cleaner root file system.
 The normal file system hierarchy of Arch Linux, and by extensions the file system hierarchy standard, is quite dirty in my opinion.

+* Use muslc as opposed to glibc. (muslc)[https://www.musl-libc.org]

 * Be systemd-free.
 Systemd is a bit of a cancer in the Linux community, and is too thick for the purposes of cupcake.

+* ZSH default shell, with sane defaults.

+Note that cupcake is currently, as mentioned previously, in the planning phase.
+Many things are prone to being changed, removed, and new things to be added.
+Suggestions are encouraged!

 # Table of Contents